Roldak/roldak.github.io/arrays.md

 ### The transformation

 Now let's transform the code above such that it uses miniboxing and MbArrays.
 First, we should configure the project so that it includes the Miniboxing plugin.
-[You can find more informations about this here](using_sbt.html).
+[You can find more informations about this step here](using_sbt.html).

-While rebuilding the project, we can observe that the miniboxing plugin yields different warnings (here, only keeping those that are related to the `ClassTag` version of the MergeSort) :
+When rebuilding the project, we observe that the miniboxing plugin yields different warnings : (here, only keeping those that are related to the `ClassTag` version of the MergeSort)

 {% highlight bash %}
 [warn] .../mb-benchmarks/mergesort-mb/src/main/scala/Main.scala:107: The following code